 Instead, study in small chunks and do it consistently.
 Get in the habit of spending 15-30 minutes per day reviewing your notes for each class.
 Don’t only review the most recent stuff.
 Many subjects tend to build on previous material, so make sure to review your older notes as well.

-Studying doesn’t have to be hard.
-A little bit of effort every day can go a long way.
+The important thing is not to get overwhelmed.
+This may seem like a lot, but it’s important to keep in mind that you can make a lot of progress by doing a little at a time.
+Just take the first step.
 Many people get distracted by the big goals and assume they have to do monumental things to achieve success.
 You don’t.
 The greatest structures are built by moving a few bricks at a time.
-If you do a little bit and do it often, you can do amazing things.
+If you do a little bit and do it often, you can achieve amazing things.

 Ralston is the Founder and CEO and owner of Strive Academics.
 Ralston is a lifelong learner and began tutoring in 2011 to share his love of learning with others and help students achieve their academic goals.
 He began Strive Academics with a focus on giving students and families a more comprehensive set of tools and guidance to help them reach their academic goals.
 He is always looking for new ways to help students with their challenges and loves helping them succeed and achieve new heights.